Compare Rates

 Answer – Health classification for term life insurance is the outcome of the underwriting process where an individual is applying for life insurance.
 The rate classes are determined on an application for term insurance in comparison to Whole life or Universal life where these two policy types are permanent insurance coverage.

 Answer – Life insurance health classification tables have additional ratings for when underwriters go below a Standard rating with a number or letter system such as the letters A through J or the numbers 1 through 10.
 The higher the number or letter the premium increases.
-This is used for people with serious medical conditions.
+This is used for people with more serious medical conditions.

 Answer – Life insurance health classification criteria are the deciding factors that the underwriters use to make their decisions on where to put the applicant into what rate class.
 This is basically the same as health classification factors or life insurance health classification standards.